 Inflammatory Foods to Avoid

 Inflammatory foods are foods that can cause further irritation in patients suffering from inflammatory diseases.
 These foods are also associated with weight gain.
 To help fight symptoms of inflammation, advise your patients to eat these foods in moderation.
 In some cases, patients should avoid them completely if possible.

 It is not surprising, but junk food contains many inflammatory ingredients.
-Excess sugar, artificial sweeteners, additives and oils all contribute to inflammation.
+Excess sugar, artificial sweeteners, additive, and oils all contribute to inflammation.

 It’s possible your patients suffer from an allergy or sensitivity to dairy.
 Even if they’re not intolerant of dairy products, dairy in large amounts can lead to a number of digestive issues.

 Refined and Processed Foods

 Refined carbohydrates and processed meats can lead to trouble.
 Refined carbs lack the fiber found in whole grains, which can lead to inflammation.
 Processed meats contain excessive saturated fats, and they often attack the immune system.